 If you have trouble making an online payment, please contact the Council’s CIL Officer.

 Please ensure you enter the Invoice Number, which can be found on the Demand Notice or invoice you should have received, as the payment reference.
 The account details are:

 Remember:If you do not use the correct Invoice Number when making payment, it could delay acknowledgement of your payment and may result in further payment requests.

 Southampton City Council will consider requests for the part or full payment of CIL by the provision of land or infrastructure.

-If the CIL remains unpaid, or the process is not followed correctly, the council may take any or all of the following actions, based on the CIL Regulations, to recover the debt.
+If the CIL remains unpaid, or the process is not followed correctly, the council may take any or all the following actions, based on the CIL Regulations, to recover the debt:

 - Removal of the instalment facility

-- Seek authorisation from the courts to seize and sell assets to recover the CIL due
+- Seeking authorisation from the courts to seize and sell assets to recover the CIL due

 The Community Infrastructure Levy (CIL) is calculated per square metre.